emf-creaf/medfate/reference/decomposition_DAYCENT.md

 # DAYCENT decomposition

-Functions implementing a modification of the DAYCENT carbon decomposition model, inspired by the description given in Chapter 18 of Bonan (2019).
+Functions implementing a modification of the DAYCENT carbon decomposition model (Parton et al. 1988, 1993, 1998), inspired by the description given in Chapter 18 of Bonan (2019).
 Functions `decompositionDAYCENTsnags` and `decompositionDAYCENTlitter` conduct snag and litter decomposition, respectively, whereas function `decomposition_DAYCENT` performs the whole model for carbon decomposition.

 ## Usage